 Ika no Shiokara: All About the Japanese Food Delicacy

-There are a variety of food delicacies in Japan as well as in other countries and some Japanese delicacies feature an unpleasant smell and a weird appearance, yet have a good taste.
+There are a variety of food delicacies or “Chinmi (珍味)” in Japan as well as in other countries, and some of them feature an unpleasant smell and weird appearance, yet have a good taste.

-Examples of such Japanese foods include the Japan’s top 5 stinkiest foods I introduced before, and additionally that also applies to “Ika no Shiokara (イカの塩辛)”.
+Examples of such delicacies include the top 5 stinkiest Japanese foods I introduced before, and what I introduce here “Ika no Shiokara (イカの塩辛)” is also among them.

-The Japanese processed seafood especially is characterized by its bizarre appearance.
-As a matter of fact, if you first see the Japanese food, you might wonder if it is edible, because Ika no Shiokara looks kind of like mud and is what is disgusting to look at.
+The processed seafood is characterized by its bizarre appearance, and if you first see it, you might wonder if it is edible, because Ika no Shiokara looks kind of like mud and is what is disgusting to look at.

-In addition to the bad appearance, its peculiar smell may also make you feel disgusted.
+In addition to the first bad impression, its peculiar smell may also make you feel disgusted.

-Despite that, Ika no Shiokara actually has plenty of umami ingredients and body taste of squid, and tastes pretty good, though it is quite salty and strong in taste.
+Nonetheless, Ika no Shiokara is actually packed with distinctive umami and is unexpectedly tasty, though it is quite salty and has a strong taste.

-Some Japanese, including me, like to make Ochazuke with Ika no Shiokara.
-“Ochazuke (お茶漬け)” is a common Japanese rice bowl dish consisting of plain white rice topped with a main ingredient which is entirely soaked in hot green tea.
-In the video, the topping is the squid Shiokara.
+“Ochazuke (お茶漬け)” is a Japanese rice bowl dish consisting of a bowl of white rice garnished with some toppings and entirely soaked in hot green tea.
+In the video, the topping is squid Shiokara.

-According to the description on the yellow label, the main ingredients of the Ika no Shiokara I bought this time are squid (Surume Ika), salt, Mirin sweet cooking rice wine, fermented seasonings, amino acid, glycerol, sorbet, alcohol, and sweeteners.
+Lastly, let’s see the ingredients.
+Based on the label on the side of the jar, the main ingredients of my Ika no Shiokara are squid, salt, mirin sweet cooking rice wine, fermented seasoning, amino acids, glycerol, sorbet, alcohol, and sweeteners.

-Ika no Shiokara is a traditional Japanese food that has been widely eaten in Japan for centuries, so it is available in supermarkets and grocery stores around the country.
+Ika no Shiokara is a common Japanese food that has been around for centuries, and it can be bought in supermarkets and grocery stores around the country.